 7. What is your collection development and maintenance strategy?

 I regularly survey students and teachers to find out the types of books they would like to read.
-I also seek out professional reviews from publications like School Library Journal and Booklist, and read recommendations on collection development tools like Follett Titlewave.
-I try to regularly read children’s books for consideration.
-I also regularly weed the library’s collection to make room for the most recent and relevant information.
+Also, I seek out professional reviews from publications like School Library Journal and Booklist, and read recommendations on collection development tools like Follett Titlewave.
+Of course, I try to regularly read children’s books for consideration as well.
+And I regularly weed the library’s collection to make room for the most recent and relevant information.

 8. How do you deal with discipline problems?